Estimated reading time: 10 minutes

-We all know what smoking does to our health and finances but sometimes we just need a bit of motivation to quit.
+We all know what smoking does to our health and finances, but sometimes, we need a bit of motivation to quit.

-However, once they do and they look back they will wonder what took them so long to do it.
+However, once they do and look back, they will wonder what took them so long to do it.

-That would be her personal choice but it would certainly free up money for her.
+That would be her choice but would undoubtedly free up money for her.

-She eats out regularly and is a well-known customer at Tim Hortons where she doesn’t hesitate to scrape up enough change every day to buy a few coffees.
+She eats out regularly and is a well-known customer at Tim Hortons, where she doesn’t hesitate to scrape up enough change every day to buy a few coffees.

-You can easily see where some of the money is draining without even really knowing much about her income and debt.
+You can easily see where some of the money is draining without knowing much about her income and debt.

 My second tip is to combat all the small expenses in your budget.

-Although living pay to pay is tough you don’t have to continue down that route if you just find some ways to cut back and put that money saved to work for you.
+Although living pay to pay is strict, you don’t have to continue down that route if you find ways to cut back and put that money saved to work for you.

-Think before you spend your hard-earned money.
-Think about all the reasons why you would rather have money in the bank that grows rather than eating out or buying stuff you don’t need.
+Consider why you would rather have money in the bank that grows rather than eat out or buy stuff you don’t need.

-We all have to make ends meet so deciding whether you can afford to take a full day off for whatever reason may be stressful.
+We all have to make ends meet, so deciding whether you can afford to take a full day off may be stressful.

-If you need to use them and your day off falls under the acceptable provisions you don’t have to worry about losing your job, just your income for the full day.
+If you need to use them and your day off falls under the acceptable provisions, you don’t have to worry about losing your job, just your income for the full day.